Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-Then $\underline{u} \leq \overline{u}$ on $[0,T) \times \R^{2n}$. \end{thm}
+Then $\underline{u} \leq \overline{u}$ on $(0,T) \times \R^{2n}$. \end{thm}

-This result is extended for sub- and super- solutions with quadratic spatial growth at infinity, in Section \ref{sec:621}.
-This growth condition is compatible with the fundamental solution of the limit system, as we shall see below.
+This result is extended for solutions with at most quadratic growth in Appendix \ref{sec:unbded}.
+This growth condition is compatible with the kernel of the variational representation formula, as we shall see below.